llvll/motionml/README.md

 Classification is done according to the test data with location, acceleration and timestamp components.
 Such data can be collected using any smartphone device with GPS and accelerometer/gyroscope on board.

+IPython Notebook (.ipynb file) is included for step-by-step execution of the demo application with extra comments.

 This code is using TinyLearn framework, which simplifies the classification tasks with Python and the following modules:

 * Scikit-Learn